venice-timones/phylodynamic-workflow-1/13-coalskyProcess/input/README.md

   * `220303.DOH.batch3.csv`
 * Info of the Mindanao samples (for date of the most recent sample for each region)
   * `info.csv`

+Note: DOH files were not included in git due to their very large size.
+Graphs starts at 2021-01-01.